tfsaggregator/tfsaggregator/extension/readme-server-plugin.md

 >
 > We won't do any major investment in this Plugin version and our bandwidth for support is limited.

-The [**Server Plugin**](https://github.com/tfsaggregator/tfsaggregator/releases), for TFS 2013 Update 2 up to Azure DevOps Server 2020, runs in-process of your on-premise Application Tier and is the most performing option.
-The Application Tier takes care of insulating from crashes in the plugin.

-Go to the project's site <https://tfsaggregator.github.io/> for more information and downloads.
+This [**server side plugin**](https://github.com/tfsaggregator/tfsaggregator/releases), for TFS 2013 update 2 up to TFS 2018.3 and Azure DevOps Server 2019, 2020 and 2022, enables running custom script when Work Items change, allowing dynamic calculation of field values in TFS and more.
+(For example: Dev work + Test Work = Total Work).

+# Documentation
+The complete documentation is available on the [project's Documentation Site](https://tfsaggregator.github.io/).

+# Changelog

 ## What's new in v2.6

-* Adds support for Azure Devops Server 2020 beta, RC and RTW.
+* Adds support for Azure DevOps Server 2020 beta, RC and RTW, 2020.1, 2020.1.1, 2020.0.1.
+* Adds support for Azure DevOps Server 2022 RC1

 ## What's new in v2.5